-Now that the first and the second semi-finals are over, we have out final line-up of 25 finalists – how exciting!
+Now that the first and the second semi-finals are over, we have our final line-up of 25 finalists – how exciting!
 But by the gods, what did we have to endure to get there.
-Hand on my heart, I can safely say that this has probably been among the worst-hosted contests in a while.
+Hand on my heart, I can safely say that this has been among the worst-hosted contests in a while.

 Among other things, we had